 }

 The DTO validates its own data on assignment and exposes computed values as virtual properties.
-No separate validation layer needed for configuration objects.
+No separate validation layer needed — the config object just refuses to hold bad data.

 Conclusion